-Digital marketing captures a significant portion of advertising dollars, and many people are quick to assume that "radio doesn't work."
-However, to the contrary, this channel provides many benefits to your campaigns.
-Approximately 265 million Americans listen to the radio each week, according to News Generation, and the local nature of many stations allows advertisers to target specific regions.
+Today, more than ever, digital marketing captures a significant portion of advertising dollars, and because of that many people are quick to assume that "radio doesn't work."
+However, to the contrary, this channel provides many benefits to your business campaigns.
+Radio is America's number one reach medium and the local nature of many stations allows advertisers to target specific regions, genres, and audiences.
 You do face a learning curve when adding radio advertising to your marketing strategy, so it's wise to approach it like a marathon rather than a sprint.

 Many of our current Leighton Broadcasting clients have had experiences, in the past, with radio not working.
 We openly discuss that topic when we begin collaborating just to clear up any misconceptions or address any particular pain points with radio.
 Just as with any advertising channel or medium, there are certain nuances and best practices that apply.

 Station selection is another area that can trip you up.
 Though radio advertising reaches a broad audience, you can narrow down the demographics by paying attention to the type of programming available.
-For example, millennials often listen to Top 40 stations, while seniors listen to the news.
+For example, millennials often listen to Top 40 stations, while people 55+ listen to the news or other talk stations.

 Once you have a strong radio advertising campaign in place, it's time to look at how you can track the results.
 You might not be able to drop a tracking cookie on radio listeners, but you do have several ways to get performance data for this offline campaign.
 Here are a few suggestions: